dragonblade316/java_vs_kotlin_for_frc/README.md

 # java_vs_kotlin_for_frc

-This is an expeariment where I put java ageinst kotlin to see as objectivly as posable which is generally better for frc and if kotlin is worth using as a main or secondary tool.
+This is an experiment where I put java ageinst kotlin to see as objectivly as posable which is generally better for frc and if kotlin is worth using as a main or secondary tool.

 I did my programing in intellij idea bc i have been using it for other stuff lately and like its intellisence better.